Is Cataract Surgery Covered by Insurance, or Do You Pay Out of Pocket? Here’s everything you need to know

 Is Eye Surgery Covered by Medical Insurance?

 Health insurance, like Medicaid and Medicare, covers eye surgery costs in medically necessary cases.
 Corrective eye surgeries such as LASIK, refractive lens exchange, or PRK are not covered.
-While cataract is a medically necessary procedure, Medicare Part B covers the cataract surgery with standard IOLs, along with a pair of eyeglasses with standard frames or contact lenses.
+While cataract surgery is a medically necessary procedure, Medicare Part B covers cataract surgery with standard IOLs, along with a pair of eyeglasses with standard frames or contact lenses.
 Please note that insurance coverage applies to both traditional and laser cataract surgery costs.
 However, you will need to pay out of pocket in case you require premium IOLs, such as multifocal or toric lenses.[3]
 Further, note that Medicare applies when the cataracts are too dense, and individuals experience severe vision problems.
 We answered a few frequently asked questions.

 Is Laser Cataract Surgery Covered by Insurance?